EyasuTeshome/shifttracker/interview-prep/update-resume-based-on-feedback.md

 ## Project Setup

 - Open up your resume in Google Docs.
 - Open the written and numerical feedback from your project reviewer, including any feedback they may have written directly on the Google Doc.
+You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.

 ## Using project reviewer feedback to improve your resume